vfosnar/SCEE/README.md

   * some additional building types
   * add "zebra" answer to crossing quest
   * ask for step count only for steps shorter than 15 m
+  * building type quest is split into two quests
+    * one for buildings that definitely have an address
+    * one for buildings that probably have no address (not using the entire address quest logic, so some buildings may actually have an address)
+    * for some reason the added quest icon for buildings with address is not displayed on the map, so the quest shows as large light blue dots (like the dots for POIs)
 * allow creating text notes in a gpx file
   * notes file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
 * optional volume button zoom